| |

 lever operate the front derailleur and brake while the bottom

 shifter & brake lever operate the rear derailleur and brake.
-You

 will notice that the shifters have non removable optical gear